CLOITRE D'ELNE

 This major place, classified as a Historic Monument, was the seat of the bishopric of Perpignan-Elne from the 1602th century until XNUMX.

-Guided tour only possible for groups of 10 people or more (group rates apply) and by reservation.
+Guided tours are only available for groups of 10 or more people and require a reservation.

 Opening